-The overall mean gender pay gap for the Council is 3.5% (reduced from 7.3% in 2017), which means that male employees receive, on average, 3.5% more pay than female employees.
-The Council's median pay gap is 3.2% (reduced from 6.8%).
-The Council's gender pay gap is below the national public sector mean and median of 17.5% and 19% respectively2
+The overall mean gender pay gap for the Council is 2.4%, which means that male employees receive, on average, 2.4% more pay than female employees.
+The Council's median pay gap is 2.7%.
+The Council's gender pay gap is significantly below the national public sector mean and median of 15.7% and 16.8% respectively.2

-2. Median (31 March 2017) Middle hourly rate of pay and the percentage difference between.
+2. Median (31 March 2018) Middle hourly rate of pay and the percentage difference between.